Dear Martin: Controversy

 Dear Martin has been banned or challenged in several school districts in Georgia, as well as in the Monett school district in Missouri.

 Sequel

 Stone wrote a sequel, Dear Justyce, which was published in October 2020.
 The book is about an incarcerated teen, Quan, who is on trial for murder charges.
-Quan first appears in Dear Martin as the cousin of Justyce's best friend.
+Quan first appears in Dear Martin as the cousin of Justyce's best friend, and the story is told through letters written to Justyce.
 Stone was not planning on writing a sequel, but was encouraged by her publisher and decided to write a book about a "black boy that everybody is afraid of."